Things to do in Montréal in November 2025

 November’s foodie adventures

-A flagship event of Montréal’s culinary scene, MTLàTABLE — also known as Montréal’s restaurant week — returns for a 12th edition from October 31 to November 17.
-Discover dishes from around the world, BYOB hot spots, vegetarian delights, delectable desserts, date-night destinations, bodacious brunches (back this year!) and more.
-See the MTLàTABLE event website for the lowdown and the full list of participating restaurants.
+A flagship event of Montréal’s culinary scene, MTLàTABLE — also known as Montréal’s restaurant week — returns for a 13th edition from October 30 to November 16.
+Discover dishes from around the world, BYOB hot spots, vegetarian delights, delectable desserts, date-night destinations, bodacious brunches and more.
+See the MTLàTABLE event website for the lowdown and the full list of 150 participating restaurants.
 Book your meals now, spots are going fast!

-The Raw Wine fair returns to Montréal on November 16 and 17 at the Grand Quay of the Old Port of Montréal, promising stellar pairings to please all palates.
+The Raw Wine fair returns to Montréal on November 15 and 16 at the Grand Quay of the Old Port of Montréal, promising stellar pairings to please all palates.
 Come and discover some of the best wine talent in the world who produce natural or low-intervention organic and biodynamic wines.

-Le vin dans les voiles is a natural, organic and biodynamic wine agency based in Montréal that offers fascinating wine tasting and educational events, including, this month Atelier Dégustation 101 on November 7, Mini-salon dégustation on November 21 and Atelier Découverte vin nature on November 28.
+Le vin dans les voiles is a natural, organic and biodynamic wine agency based in Montréal that offers fascinating wine tasting and educational events.
+Peruse the calendar here.
 The workshops happen in French, but hey — wine is a universal language!

 In this season of apple pie, squash soup and pumpkin spice lattes, explore the city’s beautiful public markets, including Jean-Talon Market in Little Italy and Atwater Market in Saint-Henri, for a food-filled trek.
 Montréal’s smallest market, the Public Market of Lachine in the southwest, offers a scrumptious selection of products year-round.

-Try Montréalers’ favourite lunch restaurants, from Old Montréal and downtown to Villeray or the South-West.
-Get a taste of long-time Québec classics like smoked meat, poutine and Montréal bagels and keep on ticking the boxes on your must-eat list with these other musts for foodies in Montréal.
-Explore more of Montréal’s newest restaurants and buvettes, and don’t miss a classic Montréal brunch, whether you’re looking for elegance or comfort food.
+Indulge in more incredible food at Montréal’s variety of restaurants, where there’s always something new and exciting to nosh on.
+Discover Montréal’s newest restaurants and buvettes, and don’t miss a classic Montréal brunch, whether you’re looking for elegance or comfort food.
+For some crowdsourced favourites, try Montréalers’ top lunch spots, from Old Montréal and downtown to Villeray or the South-West.
+Get a taste of long-time Quebec classics like smoked meat, poutine and Montréal bagels and keep on ticking the boxes on your must-eat list with these other musts for foodies in Montréal.

 Fall sports and relaxation

 Cheer on the Montréal Canadiens as the NHL season gathers full steam with lots of nail-biting matches happening on home turf at the Bell Centre.
 See the whole month’s schedule here!
-If you can’t make the games in person, watch all the hockey, soccer, football, basketball, MMA and more at Montréal’s sports bars.
+Cheer on the CF Montréal soccer team at home at the Saputo Stadium, the Roses MTL female soccer team at various locations, the Montréal Alliance basketball team at various locations and the Montréal Alouettes football team at the Percival Molson Memorial Stadium.
+You can also catch the Royal de Montréal team compete in the Ultimate Frisbee Association games at Complexe sportif Claude-Robillard.
+If you can’t make the games in person, watch all the soccer, football, basketball, MMA and more at Montréal’s sports bars.

 Located downtown, Grand Chelem Baseball Centre invites you to step up to the plate, whether you’re an elite player or a casual hitter, of any age.
 Grand Chelem also offers baseball and softball training for all levels.